What Is Epididymitis?

 When the swelling and tenderness extends past the epididymis and into the testicle itself, that’s known as epididymo-orchitis.

-When you go to the doctor, he will examine your scrotum for signs of infection and ask you questions about your symptoms.
-He might also do a rectal exam to check your prostate and check for any tenderness.
+When you go to the doctor, they will examine your scrotum for signs of infection and ask you questions about your symptoms.
+They might also do a rectal exam to check your prostate and check for any tenderness.

 If your doctor suspects epididymitis based on the exam, you might get one or more tests.
 They include: